 The paper is organized as follows.
-The next section provides a short introduction to the one-dimensional Bernstein-Szeg\H{o} theory for the measures in \eqref{1.1}, emphasizing the interplay between orthogonal polynomials, Hankel matrices and reproducing kernels which are important here.
+The next section provides a short introduction to the one-dimensional Bernstein--Szeg\H{o} theory for the measures in \eqref{1.1}, emphasizing the interplay between orthogonal polynomials, Hankel matrices and reproducing kernels which are important here.
 Most of the results in this section are known, but we have included enough details to make the presentation self-contained and to stress some subtle points which play a crucial role in the proofs.
-In \seref{se3} we develop the Bernstein-Szeg\H{o} theory for matrix-valued measures.
+One of the new results stated in \prref{pr2.9} provides an algebraic description of the moments of Bernstein--Szeg\H{o} measures on $\Rset$.
+In \seref{se3} we develop the Bernstein--Szeg\H{o} theory for matrix-valued measures (see also \cite{Kozhan,Kozhane}).
 This section is of independent interest and can be used as a self-contained account for the matrix theory.
-In \seref{se4} we prove Theorems~\ref{th1.1}-\ref{th1.3} above together with the characterization of the Bernstein-Szeg\H{o} measures \eqref{1.16}.
+In \seref{se4} we prove Theorems~\ref{th1.1}-\ref{th1.3} above together with the characterization of the Bernstein--Szeg\H{o} measures \eqref{1.16}.
 In \seref{se5}, we have collected some of the constructions and the results from \cite{GeI2,GeIK} for measures on the bi-circle together with several new facts needed for the measures in the plane.
-In \seref{se6} we define a bivariate extension of the Szeg\H{o} map and we use it to construct bases of orthogonal polynomials for the spaces associated with Bernstein-Szeg\H{o} measures on $\Rset^2$. \seref{se7} contains two explicit examples illustrating different constructions in the paper and the importance of some of the conditions imposed in the main theorems.
+In \seref{se6} we define a bivariate extension of the Szeg\H{o} mapping and we use it to construct bases of orthogonal polynomials for the spaces associated with Bernstein--Szeg\H{o} measures on $\Rset^2$. \seref{se7} contains two explicit examples illustrating different constructions in the paper and the importance of some of the conditions imposed in the main theorems.